khakhalin/notes/keywords/data_wh.md

 ## Inmon model

 Named after Bill Inmon.
-In this approach, databases are **normalized**, which means that main tables of the database store highly optimized keys, and push actual values to a bunchof peripheral tables; then join on retrieval.
+In this approach, databases are **normalized**, which means that main tables of the database store highly optimized keys, and push actual values to a bunch of peripheral tables; then join on retrieval.
 This minimizes data redundancy, as nothing is stored twice: helps with repeated values, and makes everything leaner and more structured.
 The central table stores **atomic data**.

 This type of a Data WH is easier to understand, backup, maintain (except that you need a rather technical specialist to maintain it), and update.
 Analyses and reporting are infinitely flexible (data mine anything you want).
 But it also makes everything slower (because of joins that a necessary for any query); it's harder to develop; and  transformations (ETL) are needed at the analysis stage (between databases and users).